-The regional economic effects are measured in terms of output, jobs, labor income, and gross regional product (value added), as summarized in the Appendix G. Primarily considered transfers from the nation, thus not NED, these benefits are comparable across the alternatives array.
+The regional economic effects are measured in terms of output, jobs, labor income, and gross regional product (value added) through model runs in the Regional Economic System (RECONS).
+Primarily considered transfers from the nation, thus not NED, these benefits are comparable across the alternatives array.
 The no action alternative assumes no RED benefits and thus no change.
-For this study, Alternative 2a, 2b and 2c have the same per dollar impact on RED and thus should be considered the same.